XXIV Old Buildings - Leading Commercial / Chancery Barristers

 He has also been described as an “Excellent junior.
 Focussed and hard working” and “a pleasure to work with and a charming practitioner who provides quality advice and always offers a clear litigation strategy” and well as being a “prodigiously hard worker” who “turns around big pieces of work in the blink of an eye.

-• LCIA Arbitration – Acting (with Stephen Moverley Smith QC) for a Panamanian company in relation to an LCIA arbitration concerning a shareholders’ agreement dispute and contested liability to repay loans totalling over $750m.
+• LCIA Arbitration – Acting (with Stephen Moverley Smith KC) for a Panamanian company in relation to an LCIA arbitration concerning a shareholders’ agreement dispute and contested liability to repay loans totalling over $750m.
 The case concerns a BVI company incorporated to act as a joint venture company for investments in Nigerian oil and gas entities.

-• Advising on whether an Arbitral Tribunal has jurisdiction in relation to disputes arising in relation to matters exempted from the scope of the relevant contractual arbitration clause.
+• LCIA Arbitration – Acting and advising on a stay of proceedings under s.9 Arbitration Act 1996; Advising on whether an arbitral tribunal has jurisdiction in relation to disputes arising in relation to matters exempted from the scope of the relevant contractual arbitration clause.

-Hugh has a keen interest in aviation work and several of his recent and ongoing cases, involving both litigation and arbitration, have related to the aviation sector.
+Hugh’s commercial practice includes the field of aviation, in particular both litigation and arbitration.
 His work in this area overlaps heavily with his expertise in commercial dispute resolution, insolvency and civil fraud.
+Examples of Hugh’s aviation experience include:

 • Acting for an owner trustee of a leasing corporation in an action against a Turkish airline following a repudiation of the leases and failure to return the aircraft in serviceable and airworthy condition.

-• Successfully representing a Dutch Ryanair Pilot at trial in a claim brought by an intermediary management company for damages following his resignation from his post.
+• Successfully representing a Dutch Ryanair pilot at trial in a claim brought by an intermediary management company for damages following his resignation from his post.
 The claim was dismissed on the basis the damages were claimed pursuant to an unenforceable penalty clause.
+Advising on a dispute and settlement between a major bank, Bahraini leasing and aircraft companies and a Bahraini national.

 • Acting for an Isle of Man aircraft purchase and leasing company and its various subsidiaries in claims for breach of fiduciary and non-fiduciary duties, conspiracy, dishonest assistance, conversion and breach of contract against its commercial agent and maintenance company, its foreign subsidiary and its directors.

-Hugh has significant experience of acting and advising in relation to cases involving the financial services sector.
+Hugh has significant expertise of acting and advising in relation to cases involving the financial services sector.
 Such claims include disputes concerning guarantees, indemnities and security rights over property, including issues of receivership as well as significant litigation arising out of commodities trading relationships.

 • Acting for the Defendants in a claim brought by a commercial lender for repayment of sums where it provided incorrect redemption figures and is alleged to have released the debt and security at the time.

-• Acted alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the Claimant from receiving his due distributions from a particular fund.
+• Acting alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the Claimant from receiving his due distributions from a particular fund.

-• Societe Generale v Goldas Kuyumculuk Sanayi Ithalat Ihracat AS & Ors [2018] EWCA Civ 1093;[2017] EWHC 667 (Comm) – Hugh, led by Stephen Moverley Smith QC, successfully obtained orders striking out claims worth $½Bn, discharging world-wide freezing orders and obtaining an inquiry as to damages for the Defendant gold trading and manufacturing companies companies.
-The applications were heard in January 2017 over 5 days on grounds including failure to serve, abuse of process and want of prosecution.
-The bank’s appeal was largely defeated save on the issue of the order of the inquiry.
+• Societe Generale v Goldas Kuyumculuk Sanayi Ithalat Ihracat AS & Ors [2018] EWCA Civ 1093; [2017] EWHC 667 (Comm) – Successfully obtained orders striking out claims worth $0.5Billion, discharging world-wide freezing orders and obtaining an inquiry as to damages for the defendant gold trading and manufacturing companies.
+The applications concerned failure to serve, abuse of process and want of The bank’s appeal was largely defeated save on the issue of the order of the inquiry (led by Stephen Moverley Smith KC).

-• Ward & Ors v Savill & Ors (Commercial Court) – Instructed for over 100 claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes (each of which was an unregulated collective investment scheme) where the total fraud alleged exceeds £100m.
+• Ward & Ors v Savill & Ors (Commercial Court) – Acting for over 100 claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes (each of which was an unregulated collective investment scheme) where the total fraud alleged exceeds £100m.

 • Successfully obtaining summary judgment for the claimants in a claim for unpaid margin calls on investors arising out of the special administration of MF Global (UK) Ltd. Ancillary action included successfully obtained a freezing injunction in aid of enforcement of the judgment and costs, and resisted applications to set aside both the injunction and the summary judgment.

-Hugh is frequently instructed on complex and high value fraud and asset recovery work spanning areas of commercial, company, insolvency and, increasingly, tax scheme litigation across a variety of sectors, including aviation, financial services, hospitality industry and both on and off-shore.
-He is recommended for civil fraud by Legal 500, which says that “He has the Midas touch and can spot winning points that others do not.
-He combines excellent factual analysis with strong interpersonal skills.
-One to watchand notes that he is an “Excellent junior.
-Focussed and hard working.
-Good written style.
+Hugh is frequently instructed on complex and high value fraud and asset recovery matters spanning commercial, company, insolvency and, increasingly, tax scheme litigation across a variety of sectors, including aviation, financial services, hospitality industry both on and offshore.
+Recognised for Civil Fraud in the legal directories clients comment that “he has the Midas touch and can spot winning points that others do not.
+He combines excellent factual analysis with strong interpersonal skills” and note that he is an “excellent junior.
+Focused and hard working” who “has the ability to distil clarity from extreme complexity.
+He is brilliantly forensic.”

 • Ward & Ors v K Savill [2021] EWCA Civ 1378; [2020] EWHC 1534 (Ch) – Acting for the claimants in a proprietary claim over a London property alleged to have been purchased with misappropriated funds.
-Appeared at both first instance and the Court of Appeal on a key preliminary issue concerning the effects of rescission and declaratory relief in related proceedings.
+Hugh appeared at both first instance and the Court of Appeal on a key preliminary issue concerning the effects of rescission and declaratory relief in related proceedings.

 • Acting for a large corporate group seeking to obtain anti-suit relief overseas in view of an intended restructuring to enable the investigation of fraud claims worth in excess of US$4.5Bn.

-• Ward & Ors v Savill & Ors (Commercial Court) Instructed for over 100 claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes where the total fraud alleged exceeds £100m.
+• Ward & Ors v Savill & Ors (Commercial Court) – Instructed for over 100 Claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes where the total fraud alleged exceeds £100m.

-• Instructed for a pub company in a claim for dishonest breach of fiduciary duty against a former director, having successfully obtained ex partefreezing order relief.
+• Instructed for a pub company in a claim for dishonest breach of fiduciary duty against a former director, having successfully obtained ex parte freezing order relief.

-• Instructed for the claimants in proceedings to recover from a company in liquidation monies paid into an escrow account where the initial payment was procured by fraud.
+• Instructed for the Claimants in proceedings to recover from a company in liquidation monies paid into an escrow account where the initial payment was procured by fraud.

-• Advising numerous investors in relation to a multi-million pound fraudulent carbon-credit trading tax relief scheme involving companies from numerous jurisdictions including Ireland, Mauritius and the Marshall Islands.
+• Advising numerous investors in relation to a multi-million-pound fraudulent carbon-credit trading tax relief scheme involving companies from numerous jurisdictions including Ireland, Mauritius and the Marshall Islands.

-• St Austell Brewery Company Ltd v Freestone & Anr (Chancery Division) – Hugh successfully obtained both domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of the Claimant alleged to have been stealing monies for over 9 years during her employment.
+• St Austell Brewery Company Ltd v Freestone & Anr (Chancery Division) – Successfully obtained both domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of the Claimant alleged to have been stealing monies for over 9 years during her employment.
 Hugh subsequently obtained Bankers Trust disclosure orders against 3 banks which held accounts into which the misappropriated monies were paid.

-• JPC SPC 4 & Another v Schools & Others(Chancery Division) – Acted (with Robert Levy QC) for one of 15 defendants in a complex £110m claim by the receivers of an offshore fund alleging, inter alia, fraud, breach of fiduciary duty and unlawful means conspiracy, also involving multiple world-wide freezing injunctions.
-A successful settlement was reached in relation to the represented party.
+JPC SPC 4 & Another v Schools & Others (Chancery Division) – Acting for one of 15 defendants in a complex £110m claim by the receivers of an offshore fund alleging, inter alia, fraud, breach of fiduciary duty and unlawful means conspiracy, also involving multiple world-wide freezing injunctions.
+A successful settlement was reached in relation to the represented party (with Robert Levy KC).

-• Norcross & Anr v Constantine & Anr(Commercial Court) [2015] EWHC 2405 (Comm)– Acting (with David Lord QC) for the estate of the deceased former defendant in a commercial court claim concerning, inter alia, allegations of fraud and breach of fiduciary duties.
-Successfully defeated the claims both by way of summary judgment application and, for the remainder, at trial.
+• Norcross & Anr v Constantine & Anr (Commercial Court) [2015] EWHC 2405 (Comm) – Acting for the estate of the deceased former defendant in a commercial court claim concerning, inter alia, allegations of fraud and breach of fiduciary duties.
+Successfully defeated the claims both by way of summary judgment application and, for the remainder, at trial (with Malcolm Davis-White KC).

-• Brown v Gooding & Nearn (Chancery Division) – Acting for a fourth party defendant in a multi-million pound claim in respect of alleged fraud and negligence in respect of which the loss alleged was the Part 20 Claimant directors’ liabilities to a Liquidator for alleged misfeasance
+• Brown v Gooding & Nearn (Chancery Division) – Acting for a fourth party defendant in a multi- million-pound claim in respect of alleged fraud and negligence in respect of which the loss alleged was the Part 20 Claimant directors’ liabilities to a Liquidator for alleged misfeasance.

-Much of Hugh’s practice focusses on commercial or business disputes and associated applications.
-He has experience across a wide range of commercial litigation and arbitration, including contractual disputes, misfeasance, breach of fiduciary duty, fraud, conspiracies and other tortious claims.
-He is recommended for commercial dispute resolution and commercial chancery by Chambers & Partners 2022 and for commercial litigation by Legal 500 2022.
-The directories say that “He’s brilliant – incredibly intelligent but also personable and good to work with.
+Much of Hugh’s practice focuses on commercial or business disputes and associated applications.
+His expertise spans a wide range of commercial litigation and arbitration, including contractual disputes, misfeasance, breach of fiduciary duty, fraud, conspiracies and other tortious claims.
+He has been recognised for commercial dispute resolution and commercial chancery by Chambers & Partners and for commercial litigation by The Legal 500 for many years.
+Client comment “He’s brilliant – incredibly intelligent but also personable and good to work with.
 He goes the extra mile to be available” and that “He is really top notch.
-With superb strategic judgement, he is very easy to work with and a star in the making.Solicitors also praise Hugh’s commercial and approachable style, saying that “His advice is very commercial, he’s practical and he distils technical legal issues into clear layman’s terms” and that “he explains things in a pragmatic way and he is really good at providing support to the client.”
-Hugh is also described as being “a highly effective advocate both on paper and in person.” and that he is A really effective advocate, who is a very good sounding board throughout the case.
-He achieves remarkable settlements for clients.”
+With superb strategic judgement, he is very easy to work with.”

 Hugh works across a variety of sectors, both on and offshore, including aviation, financial services and investments, care homes, health and pharmaceutical, IT/technology (including defence technology), oil, gas and energy, precious metals, travel and leisure.
 He also has particular experience of the hospitality, music and entertainment industries.